GodeGamleJacob/ThinkJava_Chapter_4_6/README.md

 </p>
 </details>

-Below is a screenshot of one of the program.
+Below is a screenshot of the program.

 <details><summary><strong>Pictures</strong></summary> <p>